 Google Translate API pricing is based on usage.
-Translation usage is calculated in millions of characters (M), where 1 M = 106 characters.
+Translation usage is calculated in millions of characters, where 1 million = 106 characters.
 For more information, see the Pricing FAQ.

 When charging in local currency, Google will convert the prices listed into applicable local currency pursuant to the conversion rates published by leading financial institutions.